tytzM17/Lokian.eth/README.md

 Ongoing
 - Beta test in testnet (verify contracts OK, transfer/deposit tokens, transfer NFTs, buy, sell, breed, fight mons)
 - Deploy to evm compatible mainnets (mvp)
-- Buy domain for site and app(subdomain?) for $5-10 one time, and host monthly
+- Buy domain in cloudfare registrar for site and app(subdomain?) for $5-10 one time
-- Create app and site in namecheap, moralis or gh-pages or depends on listing requirements, (mvp)
+- Host app and site in cloudfare, moralis or gh-pages with ssl or depends on listing requirements, (mvp)
 - Check guide on dapp submission and Submit to dappradar, etc (mvp)

+Future
+- GameFi, staking
+- DAO
+- Metaverse, with duels or royal rumble